cerebral/cerebral/docs/introduction/connect.md

 )
 ```

-...the component will be registered to the root **Container** component which is used to expose the controller.
+...the component will be registered to the root **Container** component.
 The *Container* actually has a register of all connected components in your application.
 This information is passed to the debugger and whenever Cerebral flushes out changes made to different state paths, the *Container* will figure out what components should render.

 All connected components are automatically optimized, meaning that they will only render if a parent component passes a changed prop or the *Container* tells it to render.